randofan/MyCalendar/README.md

 8. Note you must follow the steps in this order exactly.
 Failure to do so may result in undefined behavior.

 ## Report Bugs
+Known bugs will be reported as [issues](https://github.com/randofan/MyCalendar/issues?q=is%3Aopen+is%3Aissue+label%3Abug).
 To report a bug, create a new issue in the repository with the label ```bug```.
 Follow the template provided.
-Known bugs will be reported under [issues](https://github.com/randofan/MyCalendar/issues?q=is%3Aopen+is%3Aissue+label%3Abug).

 # Developer Guidelines